Bella Hadid's Met Gala Look Is Major (and Majorly On-Theme)

 There’s one thing the Met Gala red carpet is never missing: the biggest models of the moment.
 Over the past few years, stars like Kendall Jenner, Jourdan Dunn, Gigi Hadid and Bella Hadid have all proved to be the new generation of showstopping supermodels at Anna Wintour’s annual event.
-And this year was no different, as Bella Hadid arrived in one of the most extravagant ensembles of the night.
+And this year was no different, as Bella and Gigi Hadid arrived in one of the most extravagant ensembles of the night.

 The 21-year-old model arrived by herself at the “Heavenly Bodies: Fashion and the Catholic Imagination” to show off her on-theme attire: an all-black ensemble, created custom for her by Chrome Hearts, with whom she has a collection, that paired a latex top with a long black skirt and a structured black bolero that Count Dracula would approve of.